 What is the Allotted Time for the TEAS Test?
 (How long are the individual test sections?)

 The allotted time for students is around 3 1/2 hours to complete the TEAS test.
 This test is divided into four sections, each of which has a set of items.
-The sections that are featured on the TEAS, as well as the time allocated for each section, are listed below:
+Only knowing how long is the TEAS test is not enough for you to be best prepared for the exam so let’s find out the time allocated for each section in the TEAS test:

 - Mathematics: Given the importance of math in a nurse’s or allied health professional’s everyday tasks, it’s no wonder that one of the parts of the TEAS is dedicated to it.
 Students will be provided with 36 items and have to finish them within 54 minutes.
 This part contains mathematical concepts that applicants learned in secondary school and during their college pre-program years such as numbers, algebra, measurement, and data